Christopher Caudwell

-Christopher Caudwell was the pseudonym of Christopher St John Sprigg (20 October 1907 – 13 February 1937), a British Marxist writer, literary critic, intellectual and activist.
+Christopher St John Sprigg (20 October 1907 – 12 February 1937), best known by his pseudonym Christopher Caudwell, was an English Marxist writer, literary critic, intellectual and activist.

 Life

-He was born into a Roman Catholic family in London, England.
+Christopher St John Sprigg was born into a Roman Catholic family, in Putney, London, on 20 October 1907.
 He was educated at the Benedictine Ealing Priory School, but left school at the age of 15 and worked first as a cub reporter at the Yorkshire Observer, where his father was literary editor, and then as editor of British Malaya.

-Two years later his founded an aeronautical publishing company with his brother.
+Two years later he founded an aeronautical publishing company with his brother.
 He also published on automobiles and he designed a infinitely variable gear.
 He continued scientific studies and published The Crisis of Physics in 1936.

-According to Marxist historian Helena Sheehan, Caudwell became interested in Marxism in 1934 and began to study it with "extraordinary intensity".
-In the summer of 1935, he wrote his first Marxist book entitled Illusions and Reality: A Study of the Sources of Poetry which was published by Macmillan.
+Caudwell became interested in Marxism in 1934 and began to study it with "extraordinary intensity".
+In the summer of 1935, he wrote his first Marxist book entitled Illusion and Reality: A Study of the Sources of Poetry, which was published by Macmillan.
 Following the completion of his book he joined the Communist Party of Great Britain.